ChrisTryfonas/LoginSignup/README.md

 ### Basics
 In this repo I built a basic login/signup system that can be integrated to any website such as eshop, blog, social media etc.
 The system is hosted at my laptop which is set as a local server, using WAMP software.
 Also I used phpMyAdmin to interract with MySQL, which is my RDBMS.
-For this project I created a database called "mydatabase" which contains a table called "users" with all the names and the passwords of the enrolled users.
+For this project I created a database called "mydatabase" which contains a table called "users" with all the id's, names and the passwords of the enrolled users.

 Tools: html, css, php, mySQL, phpMyAdmin, WAMP local server.